Why Return to Work?

 - Maintain your emotional well being

-When you return to work, even with reduced hours or modified duties, you will earn your regular salary and continue to accrue vacation and make contributions to EI, CPP, and other private insurance plans provided by the workplace.
+When you return to work, even with modified duties or alternate duties, you will earn your regular salary and continue to accrue vacation and make contributions to EI, CPP, and other private insurance plans provided by the workplace.

 What is Return to Work?

 Our main goal is to help you return to your original job.
 Depending on your injury, you may not be able to return to your original job right away.
 In that case, you and your employer will work together to decide how your how your job can be changed to allow you to return.
-This may include you doing different duties, working reduced hours, or using different equipment to help you work.
+This may include you doing modified or alternate duties, sometimes working reduced hours, or using different equipment to help you work.
 This is called a gradual return to work.

 Below are some examples of returning to work.